rcouto-cit/todo-vue-js-api/readme.md

 ## Solution and Architecture

 Basically the TODO Solution is a web application that helps its users to manage their tasks or invites.
-The application is managed by a docker-compose file that is reponsible to build the artefacts and make them available to each other.
+The application is managed by a docker-compose file that is reponsible to build the artifacts and make them available to each other.

-Inside this environment we have one application that is responsible to provide the user interface (WEB-APP) and another is responsible to provide as RESTFULL API that will be consumed by the web interface (WEB-API).
+Inside this environment we have one application that is responsible to provide the user interface (WEB-APP) and another is responsible to provide as RESTFUL API that will be consumed by the web interface (WEB-API).

 ![Architecture Reference](TODOSolution.png)